 Here you can clearly see an authority figure overlooking the perimeter, and what would appear to be several extruded “look-out” positions at that same level.
 The lower portion appears to be made of large bricks of some kind, the windows again look louvered but with what kinds of shutters is unclear (I would guess iron or steel).
 It does have a sort of “fortress” look about it to this unlettered observer, at least the upper storey could be readily used as a defensive (and presumably armed) retreat.

 Second, at far upper right on the 1932 map above, see the “Water Works” located on the flank of the northeastern base of the grand hilltop that encompasses much of this European Quarter, and which is reached by by a road (which in 1960-62 has become “Nkisi Road”) that runs from that point outward from Onitsha to Nkwele, Nsugbe and beyond).
-Here it is shown to be bridged, and (see below) the Water Works of 1932 clearly drew on a substantial stream, and in those days,it must have been relatively pristine — indeed it was regarded by Ndi-Onicha as deeply sacred, and to the jaded eyes of today-Arizona-desert-dwellers, it looks like a really substantial and beautiful river.
+Here it is shown to be bridged, and (see below) the Water Works of 1932 clearly drew on a substantial stream, and in those days,it must have been relatively pristine — indeed it was regarded by ancient Ndi-Onicha as profoundly sacred, and to the jaded eyes of today-Arizona-desert-dwellers, it looks like a really substantial and beautiful river.
 (When we saw it during our brief visit in 1992, it was but a trickle and obviously seriously polluted; a very unhappy ending due to the perennial curses of urbanism, pollution and overdrafting.)

 This is a very solid bridge, obviously designed to carry motorized traffic to the Akpaka Forest Reserve nearby as well as to the towns further northeastward in Onitsha Division.